jollino/transcriber/README.md

-# transcriber
+# Transcriber
-A little tool to facilitate transcribing videos by hand
+A little tool to facilitate transcribing videos by hand.

+## More details
+Lorem ipsum dolor sit amet qualcosa